Jiraiya: Characters

-Orochimaru – otherwise known as Dragon-coil, is the son of a snake and is able to use snake magic which is strong against frog magic.
+Orochimaru – otherwise known as Dragon-coil, is the son of a snake and is able to use snake magic, which is strong against frog magic.
 He is the main antagonist of the story.

 Rikimatsu – he is one of Jiraiya's pages, he learns Tengu magic and is instrumental in saving Jiraiya and Tsunade when they are poisoned by Orochimaru.

 Popular culture

-The story of Jiraiya inspired three homonymous characters from the manga and anime series Naruto.